static-frame/static-frame/doc/source/articles/serialize.md

 Wall time: 866 ms
 ```

 Performance tests provided below extend this basic approach by using ``frame-fixtures`` for systematic variation of shape and type heterogeneity, and average results over ten iterations.
-While hardware configuration will affect performance, relative characteristics are retained across diverse machines and operations systems.
+While hardware configuration will affect performance, relative characteristics are retained across diverse machines and operating systems.
 For all interfaces the default parameters are used, except for disabling compression as needed.
 The code used to perform these tests is available at GitHub [https://github.com/static-frame/static-frame/blob/master/doc/source/articles/serialize.py].

 ### Read Performance